Terms and conditions of sale and delivery

 (1.2) We expressly indicate that these general terms and conditions of business also include the additional conditions for plant construction, insofar as the contract is / is to be completed with OBO Bettermann Projekt und Systemtechnik GmbH.
-In this case, the additional conditions for plant construction are included with the offer and/or the acceptance of the offer and can be viewed and saved here on the Internet.
+In this case, the additional conditions for plant construction are included with the offer and/or the acceptance of the offer.

 (1.3) We expressly indicate that terms and conditions of business of the Customer are only a part of the contract when they are recognised in writing by the Seller.
 In particular, no inclusion through coherent behaviour shall be caused by the Customer clearly referring to their general terms and conditions of business and the Seller refuting their validity.